devanshbatham/devanshbatham/README.md

 ### 👋 Heya, I am Devansh(Asm0d3us)

-Skilled and adaptable team player.
+Adaptable team player.
 Builder, developer, problem solver and penetration tester.
 Multiple open source community projects have made a lasting impact in the field of Application Security.
 Consistent Security Researcher with the desire to make a difference.